josephhchen/SkinAI/README.md

 Interface for capturing and uploading images of your skin lesions

-Fast and accurate analysis of skin lesions using a CNN model trained Joseph Chen & Christopher Varghese
+Fast and accurate analysis of skin lesions using a CNN model trained by Joseph Chen & Christopher Varghese

 ## Connect with us on LinkedIn!